m50d/m50d.github.com/_posts/2014-01-10-medium-is-winning.md

 But Medium isn't like that.
 I could click my clearly button and the only thing that would change would be the logo disappearing[3].
 And even better, it has a recommendation system that works.
 In my weekly "best of medium" email I find insightful, inspiring reading - ten-minute nuggets of joy that fit neatly into the gaps in my day.
 And with the way they're presented - a grid, not a list, and one that gives the sense of continuing endlessly - I don't feel obliged to drink the ocean and catch up.

 I don't know how personalized this all is.
 I'm pretty easy to recommend for - my taste conforms so closely to stereotype that I used to read *Stuff White People Like* to find things that I might like.
 And there was a time when I could judge whether I'd like a series solely on how many TvTropes entries it had.
+So maybe there will come a time, as Medium grows and its tastes become less homogenous, when the "best of" is no longer perfectly suited to me.
+Maybe the site will simply run out of good content.

 [1] And briefly employee
 [2] My Kindle device is actually broken now; I read using the app on my phone